Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Frostbites are open tissue injuries caused by local exposure to low temperatures.
-The effect of low temperatures on the entire body is called supercooling.
-Human tissues are very resistant to cold (with the exception of general overcooling), the outcomes depend not only on the temperature, duration of exposure to cold, but also on the qualification of rendering assistance to the victim.
-Only with a local decrease in temperature below 25 degrees does irreversible damage to nerves and blood vessels develop in the form of vasculitis and thrombus formation with trophic tissue disorder.
-Therefore, with frostbites, the main principles are timeliness and correctness of first aid and subsequent treatment.
-It must be remembered that the rapid restoration of blood flow can give the reversibility of the evolved process.
+Frostbite is an open tissue injury caused by local exposure to low temperatures.
+The effect of low temperatures on the entire body is called hypothermia.
+Human tissues are very resistant to the effects of cold (except for general hypothermia), the outcome depends not only on the temperature, duration of exposure to cold, but also on the qualifications of the assistance provided to the victim.
+Only with a local decrease in temperature below 25 degrees does irreversible damage to nerves and blood vessels develop in the form of vasculitis and thrombosis with impaired tissue trophism.
+Therefore, in case of frostbite, the main principles are the timeliness and correctness of first aid and subsequent treatment.
+It is necessary to remember that rapid restoration of blood flow can provide reversibility of the developed process.

-The clinic and complaints are of the same type for any degree of frostbite.
-Disturb pain, loss of sensitivity, movements, feelings of support.
+The clinical picture and complaints are the same for any degree of frostbite.
+Pain, loss of sensitivity, movement, and sense of support are troubling.

-On examination: the limb is pale, with a marble tint.
-With palpation, it is cold to the touch, dense to "woody", the loss of tactile sensitivity and impaired function are determined.
+On examination: the limb is pale, with a marbled tint.
+On palpation, it is cold to the touch, dense to the point of "woodiness", loss of tactile sensitivity and dysfunction are determined.

-Depends on the degree of frostbite and the ability of tissues to regenerate, which is largely determined by the correctness of care in the pre-active period.
-Completely determine the degree of frostbite is possible only by the end of the second week.
+Depends on the degree of frostbite and the tissue's ability to regenerate, which is largely determined by the correctness of the care provided in the pre-reactive period.
+It is possible to fully determine the degree of frostbite only by the end of the second week.

-- 1 degree of frostbite.
-After thawing, during the first day, there are: dilating pain, moderate swelling, manifestations of cold dermatitis (skin tension due to edema, cyanosis, cyanotic skin), from the second day: increased skin sensitivity (hyperesthesia), tingling sensation, crawling (paresthesia ), the skin turns red, there is a feeling of support.
+- 1st degree frostbite.
+After thawing, during the first day the following develop: bursting pain, moderate swelling, manifestations of cold dermatitis (skin tension due to swelling, cyanosis, cyanosis of the skin), from the second day: increased skin sensitivity (hyperesthesia), tingling, crawling ants (paresthesia), the skin turns red, a feeling of support appears.

-Edema and pain disappear by the 5th-7th day, there is a profuse exfoliation of the skin.
-Recovery comes on the 7-10th day.
-Long-term hyperpigmentation of the skin, chilliness, increased sensitivity to cold.
-Vessels remain labile, prone to angiopathy.
+The swelling and pain disappear by the 5th-7th day, and the skin begins to peel profusely.
+Recovery occurs by the 7th-10th day.
+Hyperpigmentation of the skin, chilliness, and increased sensitivity to cold persist for a long time.
+The vessels remain labile, prone to the development of angiopathies.

-- 2 degree of frostbite.
-The pain is considerable, the feeling of bursting and heaviness is troubling.
-On the 2nd-3rd day, bubbles with serous contents (in the form of jelly) are formed.
-Edema of tissues is considerable, it seizes vast areas.
-By the end of the week, the bubbles are being opened.
-Epithelialization of the surface goes islets 2-3 weeks.
-Scars are not formed.
-Persistent hyperpigmentation of the skin, increased sensitivity to cold persists for years.
-Changes in the vessels are persistent, marked propensity to angiospasm, up to the development of obliterating endarteritis.
-Sometimes Bénya's disease is formed - persistent, symmetrical infiltrated foci of cyanotic color appear on the nose, cheeks, ear shells, fingers of the hands.
+- 2nd degree frostbite.
+The pain is significant, there is a feeling of distension and heaviness.
+On the 2nd-3rd day, blisters with serous contents (in the form of jelly) form.
+Tissue edema is significant, covering large areas.
+By the end of the week, the blisters open.
+Epithelialization of the surface is insular for 2-3 weeks.
+No scars are formed.
+Persistent hyperpigmentation of the skin and increased sensitivity to cold persist for years.
+Changes in the vessels are persistent, there is a pronounced tendency to angiospasm, up to the development of obliterating endarteritis.
+Sometimes Besnier's disease develops - persistent, symmetrical infiltrated foci of a bluish color appear on the nose, cheeks, auricles, fingers.

-- 3 degree of frostbite.
-The pain is constant, sharp, it gives all over the limbs.
-Long-term loss of tactile sensitivity is noted.
-The swelling of the extremity is pronounced, with the squeezing of the vessels, which determines a decrease in pulsation in the peripheral arteries.
+- 3rd degree frostbite.
+The pain is constant, sharp, and radiates throughout the entire limb.
+There is a long-term loss of tactile sensitivity.
+The swelling of the limb is pronounced, with compression of the vessels, which determines a decrease in pulsation in the peripheral arteries.

-On the second day, bubbles with jelly-like hemorrhagic contents form.
-On the 3-5th day they are opened.
-At this time, preliminary differential probes can be carried out to determine the depth of frostbite.
-In contrast to the 2 degrees of frostbite, the third: tingling with a needle (Billroth's method), imposing alcohol applications (Mikulich's method) are painless.
-With thermometry of the skin, there is a persistent drop in temperature, which is not typical for the second degree of frostbite.
+On the second day, blisters with jelly-like hemorrhagic contents are formed.
+On the 3rd-5th day, they open.
+At this time, preliminary differential tests can be carried out to determine the depth of frostbite.
+Unlike the 2nd degree of frostbite, with the third: pricking with a needle (Bilroth method), applying alcohol applications (Mikulich method) are painless.
+When thermometry of the skin, a persistent decrease in temperature is noted, which is not typical for the second degree of frostbite.

-By the end of the week, edema decreases, and zones of delimitation appear that are clearly expressed (demarcation) with the formation of a dense scab of black color.
-Under it granulation develops, epithelialization comes from the edges, very slowly.
-Healing occurs with the formation of the scar.
+By the end of the week, the swelling decreases and demarcation zones appear, which are clearly defined (demarcation) with the formation of a dense black scab.
+Granulations develop under it, epithelialization occurs from the edges, very slowly.
+Healing occurs with the formation of a scar.

-- 4 degree of frostbite.
-The pain is sharp, on all limbs, but tactile sensitivity is absent.
-Edema is huge, on the entire limb, with the squeezing of blood vessels and nerve trunks.
-Bubbles may not be, or they are formed with hemorrhagic contents, but quickly open.
-Fingers and distal areas within a week turn black, the nails are rejected} their desiccation (mummification) takes place.
-By the end of the second week, the demarcation line clearly delimits the frostbite zone.
-If the segment is not removed operatively, then in 3-4 weeks its natural rejection takes place along the demarcation line.
-After this, a very slow granulation of the surface and epithelization from the edges (sometimes years), with the formation of a rough scar.
-Kul't in these cases is not adaptable.
-Moreover, often causalgia develop (burning, phantom pain in the stump) due to clavate deformation of the nerves.
-Perhaps the only way out of this situation is to carry out an early amputation within the healthy tissues with the formation of a supporting stump.
+- 4th degree frostbite.
+The pain is sharp, throughout the limb, but there is no tactile sensitivity.
+The swelling is huge, throughout the limb, with compression of the vessels and nerve trunks.
+There may be no blisters, or they form with hemorrhagic contents, but quickly open.
+The fingers and distal areas turn black within a week, the nails are rejected} they dry out (mummify).
+By the end of the second week, the frostbite zone is clearly delimited by a demarcation line.
+If the segment is not removed surgically, then after 3-4 weeks it is naturally rejected along the demarcation lines.
+After this, there is very slow granulation of the surface and epithelialization from the edges (sometimes for years), with the formation of a rough scar.
+The stump in these cases is incapable of supporting.
+Moreover, causalgia (burning, phantom pain in the stump) often develops due to the club-shaped deformation of the nerves.
+Perhaps the only way out of the situation is to perform early amputation within healthy tissues with the formation of a supporting stump.

-According to the peculiarities of the appearance of frostbites, they are divided into 3 types:
+According to the characteristics of occurrence, frostbite is divided into 3 types:

-- from prolonged exposure to cold, even at temperatures above "0" degrees, the so-called trench stop in peacetime develops among fishermen and timber merchants, etc .;
+- from prolonged exposure to cold, even at temperatures above 0 degrees, the so-called trench foot develops in peacetime among fishermen and timber raftsmen, etc.;

-- from: the effect of temperature below "0" degrees in cases of local tissue freezing;
+- from: exposure to temperatures below 0 degrees in cases of local tissue freezing;

 - from contact with a cooled object (for example, if you lick a frozen piece of metal).